 Fortunately, most skin cancers can be removed by plastic surgeons.
 If the cancer is small, the procedure usually can be performed quickly and easily in your doctor's office or in an outpatient facility.
 In many cases, the resulting scar will be barely visible, or will be concealed within the natural folds and contours of your face.

 Cancer of any sort is frightening to most patients, but when it carries with it the possibility of scarring and disfiguration, the patient is apt to be particularly apprehensive and even depressed.
 Cure is the primary goal of treatment for any skin cancer, but all parties to the treatment planning should be sensitive to the patient's desire to emerge with an appearance that is as aesthetically appealing as possible.
-Early consultation with a knowledgeable plastic surgeon makes good sense even if the primary care physician utlimately undertakes the treatment.
-Together the primary care physician and the plastic surgeon can develop appropriate options for the patient to consider.
+Early consultation with a knowledgeable plastic surgeon makes good sense even if the primary care physician ultimately undertakes the treatment.
+Together, the primary care physician and the plastic surgeon can develop appropriate options for the patient to consider.

 Some estimates suggest that up to half of all Americans who reach the age of 65 will have some type of skin cancer at least once.
 The lifetime probability of developing a skin malignancy varies by sex, geographic area of residence and cancer type.
 Risk factors for cancer of the skin include: